jakewwill2000/basic-calculator/README.md

 make
 ```

 This will create a basic-calculator.app file which can be opened as a standalone application.
+Alternatively, I include a basic-calculator.app file in the dist/ directory.
+I cannot guarantee that this executable is built with the latest version of the source code in this repository, but it provides an easy way to quickly check out this project.